Facts About Red Wine and the Health Benefits of Red Wine

 - Red Wine And Heart Disease

-Red wine polyphenols keep the blood vessels soft and flexible, reduce the risk of blood clots ans stroke, raise the HDL cholesterol and have anti inflammatory effect on the arterial walls.
+Red wine polyphenols keep the blood vessels soft and flexible, reduce the risk of blood clots and stroke, raise the HDL cholesterol and have an anti-inflammatory effect on the arterial walls.

-Consume red wine in moderation to avail these benefits, according to John Folts, professor of Cardiovascular Medicine And Nutrition at the University of Winconsin-Madison.
+Consume red wine in moderation to avail these benefits, according to John Folts, professor of Cardiovascular Medicine And Nutrition at the University of Wisconsin-Madison.

 - Red Wine And Diabetes

 Resveratrol in red wine regulates blood sugar levels.
-This is especially beneficial to those with high risk to heart disease.
+This is especially beneficial to those with a high risk of heart disease.

 This was found by in a study by researchers from the University of Barcelona of Valencia in Spain.

 A study published in the Journal Nutrition reports that 250 mg of resveratrol supplement taken once a day for 3 months lowered blood glucose levels.
 It also lowered total cholesterol and reduced blood pressure.

 The compound resveratrol in red wine helps in boosting brain function and memory.